tr1813/HollowMountainII-2007to2012/2007/2007-Master.md

 New caves on western edge of plateau

-"Planika" (named after the Edelweiss present on the wester plateau)and "Monatip", found below B9/M21 (on the western edge of the plateau, approx 100m north of Primadona) and the initial pushing trips conducted.
+*Planika* (named after the Edelweiss present on the wester plateau)and "Monatip", found below B9/M21 (on the western edge of the plateau, approx 100m north of *Primadona*) and the initial pushing trips conducted.

-'''Planika:''' 166m long, 46m deep
+*Planika:* 166m long, 46m deep
-'''Monatip:''' 196m long, 28m deep
+*Monatip:* 196m long, 28m deep

-'''Planika''' is a high entrance (1801m) which leads directly to a 40m pitch to a snow plug.
+*Planika* is a high entrance (1801m) which leads directly to a 40m pitch to a snow plug.
 Climbing the snow gains another chamber with a large entrance, and a rift leading off.
 A very tight pitch head at the end of rift leads to a 5m pitch which reconnects to a 20m long snow slope.
 Digging at the bottom of this snow slope gained another snow filled chamber, with 'phreatic' esque passage etched through the snow by the draught, and extremely drippy snow which I believe is certainly feeding a faithful stream, possibly the one that was found on Smer0 in Primadona, 200m below.
 To get to Planika, one must conduct a 30m abseil down a cliff, then traverse along the ledge.
 Extremely pretty - one gets a view across the whole of the Tolminka by day, or the lights of Italy all the way to Venice by night.

-'''Monatip''' is directly below Planika (24m between bottom of snow plug and early passage), and has a very NCB-like character - possibly a dried river bed.
+*Monatip* is directly below Planika (24m between bottom of snow plug and early passage), and has a very NCB-like character - possibly a dried river bed.
 It undulates along, heading into blank mountain

 ### U-Bend connected to Primadona